overflow68/Armonios-core/README.md

 ## Armonios-core Documentation

-Armonios-core is a JavaScript class that enables the management of a Bitcoin wallet, including key generation, address creation, transaction creation, and interaction with the Bitcoin blockchain.
+Armonios-core is a JavaScript class that enables the management of a Bitcoin wallet, including key generation, address creation, transaction creation, and interaction with the Bitcoin blockchain through thir party api's.

 ## Prerequisites